workhorsy/py-cpuinfo/README.md

 require us to ship a small C/C++ library.
 It is also not callable by Python.

 Windows registry: Only available to Windows.
-Is missing support for many CPU flags such as sse3, ssse3, sse4_1, sse4_2, et cetera See "HKLM\SYSTEM\CurrentControlSet\Control\Session Manager\Environment", and "HKLM\Hardware\Description\System\CentralProcessor\0" for more information.
+Is missing support for many CPU flags such as sse3, ssse3, sse4_1, sse4_2, et cetera.
+See "HKLM\SYSTEM\CurrentControlSet\Control\Session Manager\Environment", and
+"HKLM\Hardware\Description\System\CentralProcessor\0" for more information.